Queen-Annes-Revenge-Mgmt/The-Eviction-Loophole/README.md

   </a>
 </div><br />

-#### INSTAGRAM MAIN POST

 ```
 🛑 URGENT: REMOVE BAD ACTORS FROM LAHD 🛑

-Tenants in L.A. are being abused, harassed, and illegally pushed out while LAHD inspectors look the other way-or worse, work with landlords.
+Tenants in L.A. are being abused, harassed, and illegally pushed out while LAHD inspectors
+look the other way-or worse, work with landlords.

 It's time for a full review of LAHD's cases and staff.